-But to be honest, I would understand the skeptics; You hardly expect a tropical paradise island to know enough about bobsled, more over to field a team and compete.
+But to be honest, I would understand the sceptics; You hardly expect a tropical paradise island to know enough about bobsled, moreover to field a team and compete.
 But we did!

-These bobsledders warmed the hearts of many worldwide in their first attempt at Olympic glory and was even immortalized in the popular Walt Disney movie Cool Runnings, which was released in 1993.
+These bobsledders warmed the hearts of many worldwide in their first attempt at Olympic glory and were even immortalized in the popular Walt Disney movie Cool Runnings, which was released in 1993.

 Chris Stokes, the brother of Dudley joined the team later on.

-The bobsled team was selected in September 1987 and did their initial training in Jamaica; practicing the push start on a flat concrete surface on the military base in Kingston using a make shift sled.
+The bobsled team was selected in September 1987 and did their initial training in Jamaica; practising the push start on a flat concrete surface on the military base in Kingston using a makeshift sled.

-The team continued to improve and in 2000 they took gold at the World Push Championships in Monte Carlo in three events, and at the 2002 Olympics in Salt lake City, they posted the fasted start time at the World Cup.
+Yes!
+The team continued to improve and in 2000 they took gold at the World Push Championships in Monte Carlo in three events, and at the 2002 Olympics in Salt Lake City, they posted the fasted start time at the World Cup.

-This first Jamaican bobsled team has not only created a new interest in the sport here, they inspired a lot of us - myself included, to chant new frontiers, aim higher and seek to achieve even more.
-See my website? :-)
+This first Jamaican bobsled team has not only created a new interest in the sport here, but they also inspired a lot of us - myself included, to chant new frontiers, aim higher and seek to achieve even more.

 New!
 CommentsHave your say about what you just read!
 Leave me a comment in the box below.